vmaiol/aidl-final-project/README.md

   Not only does it predict better with less data, but in the large dataset the estimation of the low resolution value is closer to the target (high resolution values), which are the val and test error.
 Hence, the model predicts worse.

   One hypothesis of why it seems to perform better with less data and the same combination of hyperparameters, could be because there is a big difference between the two datasets: 7 GB versus 100 GB.
-Also, probably, there is too much information and data for an MLP, since it is fully connected.
+Also, probably, there is too much information and data for an MLP, since it is fully connected layers.

   It could be that with a little more data in the reduced dataset, the MLP could predict good values for this problem without the need of a very large dataset.